Home » About Us » Policies, Procedures & Annual Notifications

 Back to top

-The goal of the Professional Development Program is to enhance the quality of teaching and student learning.
+The goal of the Professional Learning Program is to enhance the quality of teaching and student learning.

 results-driven and directly linked to student performance.

-View the Greater Johnstown School District Professional Development Plan 2019-2021.
+View the Greater Johnstown School District Professional Learning Plan 2021-2024.

 Back to top